Photonic Freeze-In: Photonic freeze-in

 where $g_{*s}(T)$ is the effective number of relativistic entropic degrees of freedom.
 We adopt values of $g_{*s}$ and $g_{*}$ from Ref.~\cite{Saikawa:2020swg}.
 The yield at temperature $T$ is therefore given by

 In order for $\chi$ to account for the entire relic abundance of dark matter, we require this to be equal to~\cite{Planck:2018vyg}

 at late times.

 In the left panel of Fig.~\ref{fig: FI results}, the solid coloured lines show the values of the new physics scale, $\Lambda_s$, required to saturate the above equality for several values of the reheat temperature: $T_R=10$\,MeV (\textbf{blue}), $100$\,MeV (\textbf{yellow}) and $1$\,GeV (\textbf{orange}).
 We focus on low reheat temperatures because although photonic freeze-in remains perfectly viable for larger $T_R$, the required values of $\Lambda_s$ become significantly larger and are therefore increasingly difficult to probe experimentally.
-On the other hand, for reheat temperatures below $\sim5$\,MeV, Big Bang nucleosynthesis is no longer consistent with the observed light element abundances~\cite{deSalas:2015glj,Hasegawa:2019jsa}.
+We note, however, that baryogenesis favours regions of parameter space with higher $T_R$ (or, in the case of non-instantaneous reheating to be discussed in the next section, higher $T_\text{max}$).
+Big Bang nucleosynthesis provides a strict lower bound on $T_R$, since it is no longer consistent with the observed light element abundances for reheat temperatures below $\sim5$\,MeV~\cite{deSalas:2015glj,Hasegawa:2019jsa}.

 We also show in Fig.~\ref{fig: FI results} the constraint from dark matter production in SN1987A and the warm dark matter bound from structure formation.
 The latter depends on the reheat temperature, as shown by the vertical coloured lines.
 The dashed grey line indicates the region of parameter space that could be probed by LHC searches for the heavy, electromagnetically charged particles that are responsible for generating the operator in \cref{eq: DM-photon interaction scalar} in the UV.
 These are all discussed in detail in Sec.~\ref{sec: limits}.